AgoraIO-Community/tutoring-reference-app/README.md

 * Other Flutter Packages Including: `image_picker`, `video_player`b and `intl`
 * Custom Backend built with Python & Flask

 The code for the Flutter app can be found [here](https://github.com/tadaspetra/tutor) and the backend code can be found [here](https://github.com/tadaspetra/agora-server).
 In this blog we will talk about the general structure of the application, and I want to dive a little deeper on the Cloud Recording and Real Time Transcription feature.
-These are the parts

 ## Overview
-The `tutor` app will have users login or sign up using Firebase Auth, and have the state of the user managed updated and managed using Riverpod and Cloud Firestore.
+The `tutor` app will have users login or sign up using Firebase Auth, and have the state of the user managed and updated using Riverpod and Cloud Firestore.
 You can change the account between a teacher or student account using a toggle in the user settings.
 Both accounts have the ability to pay and join sessions, but the teacher account has a special ability to create sessions as well.

-Once the session is started, users
+Once the session is started, users can see the real time text being converted, as well as manage their cameras.

 ## File Structure
 ```